 We have entered into employment agreements with each of our NEOs.
-Under these agreements, which were in effect as of December 31, 2022, each of them was eligible to receive severance benefits in specified circumstances.
-As described above, in January 2023 we entered into an amended employment agreement with Dr. Manion in connection with his promotion to Chief Executive Officer.
+Under these agreements, which were in effect as of December 31, 2023, each of them was eligible to receive severance benefits in specified circumstances.
+As described above, in January 2024, we terminated the employment of Dr. Cawkwell without cause and she became eligible to receive the severance benefits outlined in her employment agreement, and in January 2024, Dr. Manion departed the Company following which we entered into a separation agreement, waiver and release with Dr. Manion pursuant to which we agreed to provide him the same severance benefits as if he were terminated without cause under his employment agreement.